Water now flowing on Infinity Falls attraction

-ORLANDO, Fla. -- In this Attractions Insider exclusive, Spectrum News was the only crew on-site to capture a major milestone for Central Florida's yet-to-open attraction -- Infinity Falls.
+ORLANDO, Fla. -- In this Attractions Insider exclusive, Spectrum News was the only crew on-site to capture a major milestone for SeaWorld Orlando's yet-to-open attraction -- Infinity Falls.

 - Spectrum News gets sneak peek of 'Infinity Falls'